methodphoto/themincricketclub/1999/old-colfeians.md

 ---
 layout: default
-title: Old Colfeans
+title: Old Colfeians
-game: Old Colfeans v The Min
+game: Old Colfeians v The Min
 location: Horn Park
 date: 05/09/1999
 report: The Min batted first and made 196 for 7 wkts.
-Old Colfeans replied with 115 all out
+Old Colfeians replied with 115 all out
 result: The Min won by 81 runs
 parent: 1999 Fixtures
 ---